The Bridge Years

 All students in the Bridge Program receive weekly instruction in the following core subjects: language arts, mathematics, science, social studies, physical education, Mandarin, French or Spanish, music and art.
 Aligned with best practice, technology is woven throughout all subjects and students frequent the Makerspace for innovative, project-based learning and the Greenhouse for hands-on learning.

 We aspire to provide the most academically accelerated program while teaching “The Whole Child” in a complex, twenty-first-century global community.
 Our Lower grades incorporate the “Fundations Reading Program” which uses a multi-sensory approach to focus on individual learning styles.
 To complement that, we also use guided reading strategies that allow each student to excel to the level that they are capable of.

 Throughout their time at Bridges, foreign language instruction is a constant area of focus.
-At Bridges Academy, we believe that exposure to this critical skills should begin at a young age when a child is more receptive to language development.
+At The Bridges Academy, we believe that exposure to this critical skill should begin at a young age when a child is more receptive to language development.
 Our program offers French, Mandarin, and Spanish.
-By graduation, our students have studied 2 out of 3 of these offerings, and are among the top achievers on a local and national level.
+By graduation, our students have studied at least 2 out of 3 of these offerings, and are among the top achievers on a local and national level.
 In most cases, our students are prepared for no less than a level 2 placement by the time they enter the 9th grade.
 The study of foreign languages is an important aspect of being a global citizen and greatly distinguishes our graduates.